olumayor99/Yolo/README.md

 ```

-Now when you run `kubectl get all -A`, you should get a response similar to the image below:
+Now when you run `kubectl get all -A`, you should get a response similar to this

 ```sh